Offer Alarm Icon

 Thankfully, you don’t need a degree in water science or advanced mathematics to calculate the perfect size water softener for your household.
 You just need to know two things:

 #1 Your home’s water hardness levels – A water’s hardness level is determined by how many grains of dissolved minerals (specifically calcium and magnesium) are in your area’s water source.
-The more mineral grains in your water, the harder the water will be and vice versa for soft water.
+The more mineral grains in your water, the harder the water will be and vice versa for soft water .
 The harder the water, the more work your water softener will have to do to remove those minerals for optimal results.
 This is why water softeners are sized by grains rather than household.

 Water hardness will vary based on your location, as different regions will have different factors impacting the water (factors include climate, geological make-up of water source, and even the age of your area’s public water filtration systems).
-Check out your zip code’s drinking water quality report (available online) to learn more about water hardness levels in your city water.
+Check out your zip code’s drinking water quality report (available online) to learn more about water hardness levels in your city water .
+You can also purchase a water hardness test kit online or at your local home improvement store if your local water department cannot provide hard water mineral levels.
+You can also take water samples and send them to one of the testing labs listed on the United States Environmental Protection Agency (EPA) website as an alternative.1

 #2 About how many gallons you use every day – For an accurate estimate, take a look at your water bill and divide the gallons used by the number of people in your home.
 Or, you can simplify this step by using the national average daily water use.
 According to the U.S. Geological survey, Americans use between 80-100 gallons of water a day.2 Multiply this number by the number of individuals in your household and you’ll have a rough estimate.
+Why is this number important for your calculations?
+The more water used, the more grains will need to be removed.

-Water Softener Systems starting at only $35/mo.
+Water Softener Systems starting at only /mo.
 Try before you buy!

 The Water Softener Size Equation (Simplified)